Localized Multiple Kernel Learning---A Convex Approach: Introduction

 \section{Introduction}

 Kernel-based methods such as support vector machines have found diverse applications due to their distinct merits such as the descent computational complexity, high usability, and the solid mathematical foundation \citep[e.g.,][]{SchSmo02}.
-The performance of such algorithms, however, crucially depends on the involved positive semi-definite symmetric kernel function as it intrinsically specifies the feature space where the learning process is implemented, and thus provides a similarity measure on the input space.
+The performance of such algorithms, however, crucially depends on the involved kernel function as it intrinsically specifies the feature space where the learning process is implemented, and thus provides a similarity measure on the input space.
 Yet in the standard setting of these methods the choice of the involved kernel is typically left to the user.

-A substantial step toward the complete automatization of kernel-based machine learning is achieved in Lanckriet et al. \citep{lanckriet2004learning}, who introduce the \emph{multiple kernel learning} (MKL) framework \citep{Goenen11}.
+A substantial step toward the complete automatization of kernel-based machine learning is achieved in \citet{lanckriet2004learning}, who introduce the \emph{multiple kernel learning} (MKL) framework \citep{Goenen11}.
 MKL offers a principal way of encoding complementary information with distinct base kernels and automatically learning an optimal combination of those \citep{sonnenburg2006large}.
-A great advantage of MKL (over, e.g., \cite{chapelle2002choosing}) lies in the fact that it can be phrased as a single convex optimization problem.
-This facilitates the application of efficient numerical optimization strategies \citep{bach2004multiple,sonnenburg2006large,rakotomamonjy2008simplemkl} and theoretical studies on understanding the generalization performance of the resulting models \cite{srebro2006learning,cortes2010generalization,kloft2010unifying,KloBla11,kloft2012convergence,cortes2013learning}.
-While early sparsity-inducing approaches failed to live up to its expectations in terms of improvement over uniform combinations of kernels \citep[cf.][and references therein]{Cor09}, it was shown that improved predictive accuracy can be achieved by employing appropriate regularization \cite{kloft2011lp}.
+MKL can be phrased as a single convex optimization problem, which facilitates the application of efficient numerical optimization strategies \citep{bach2004multiple,kloft2009efficient,sonnenburg2006large,rakotomamonjy2008simplemkl,xu2010simple,kloft2008automatic,yang2011efficient} and theoretical understanding of the generalization performance of the resulting models \citep{srebro2006learning,cortes2010generalization,kloft2010unifying,KloBla11,kloft2012convergence,cortes2013learning,ying2009generalization,hussain2011improved,lei2014refined}.
+While early sparsity-inducing approaches failed to live up to its expectations in terms of improvement over uniform combinations of kernels \citep[cf.][and references therein]{Cor09}, it was shown that improved predictive accuracy can be achieved by employing appropriate regularization \citep{kloft2011lp,kloft2008non}.

-Currently, most of the existing algorithms fall into the \emph{global} setting of MKL, in the sense that all input instances share the same kernel weights, ignoring the fact that it may be beneficial to assign different instances with different kernel weights.
-For instance, say we are given a collection of images, which we would like to correctly assign to categories.
-Multiple kernels can be derived from the color distribution over various color or grey-value channels, and from the shape and gradients occurring in the images.
-Consider the two images given in the Figure to the right.
-While, for the left-hand image, the image fore- and backgrounds exhibit distinctly different color distributions, the contrary is the case for the right-hand image.